-The invoices from eSett to BRPs contain the volumes (MWh), prices and payable amounts (EUR or local currency) of the imbalances and possible reserves bought and sold during the settlement period.
+The invoices from eSett to BRPs contain the volumes (MWh), prices2 and payable amounts (EUR or local currency) of the imbalances during the settlement period.
 The invoices also contain the fees accrued in the settlement period.
 The content of the invoice is illustrated in Figure 16.